Updates on the Development of a Statewide Pesticide Application Notification System

 What is the purpose of the statewide pesticide application notification system?

-The purpose of the notification system is to provide transparent and equitable access to information in advance of pesticide applications to enable the public to make informed decisions about additional precautions they may take to protect their health.
+The purpose of the notification system is to provide transparent and equitable access to information in advance of pesticide applications.
 The statewide notification system will complement existing pesticide laws and regulations that protect public health and the environment.

 What pesticides will be included in the statewide notification system?